 It is hard to find a whiteboard with a true lifetime surface guarantee that covers staining, but they do exist for example EverWhite whiteboards has a lifetime guarantee against ghosting and staining.
 You can rest easy when purchasing a whiteboard with a genuine surface guarantee, because it is an indicator that the whiteboard will have a long life.

 2. Does the surface resist staining?

 The fact is, if marker residue is left on the board without daily cleanings, staining will often occur unless the surface is exceptional.

-Many dry erase surfaces retain marker pigments.
+Many dry erase surfaces retain marker pigments, because the marker penetrates the surface of the board and stains the entire board, which will never come clean.
 This leaves behind a discolored look known as “ghosting” or staining.
 The result is an unsightly whiteboard with remnants of writing from the past, and the reduced contrast makes it difficult for students to read the writing on the board.
-Many whiteboards are replaced after less than 10 years on the job, simply due to staining.
+Many whiteboards are replaced after less than 5 years on the job, simply due to staining.

 Can you prevent staining?
 That depends on the type of whiteboard you purchase.

 Melamine whiteboards inevitably stain.
 Daily cleanings can prolong the life of such boards, but even with strict maintenance, this surface will not last very long with daily use.
 It is meant for light usage, and it is commonly found in dry erase boards designed for home use.